BjornWilliams/DocsVersaTul/docs/source/efcore.rst

     //Create DbContext class which inherits from DbContext public class DatabaseContext : DbContext
     {
-        // IDataConnection - provides the means by which the data connection string
+        // IDataConnection - provides the means by which the connection string
-        // can be obtained from DataConfiguration.
-        private readonly IDataConnection dataConnection;
+        // can be obtained from Configuration settings. private readonly IDataConnection dataConnection;

         public DatabaseContext(IDataConnection dataConnection)